extcode/cart_pdf/Documentation/AdministratorManual/Configuration/Main/Index.rst

 Furthermore, the folders must be created in which the PDF files are to be stored.
 The standard TypoScript configuration sees folder *tx_cart/order_pdf*, *tx_cart/invoice_pdf* and *tx_cart/delivery_pdf* in the fileadmin directory.
-If another folder should be used, the values ​​are available for each PDF data type storageRepository and storageFolder ready.
+If another folder should be used, the values are available for each PDF data type storageRepository and storageFolder ready.

 ..
 WARNING::